 27 Pedigo, L. & Rice, M. (2009 ) Entomology and pest management, 6th ed., Long Grove Illinois: Waveland, p.
 1.

 29 Nyffeler, M.; Şekercioğlu, Ç. H. & Whelan, C. J. (2018) “Insectivorous birds consume an estimated 400–500 million tons of prey annually”, The Science of Nature, 105 [accessed on 2 December 2019].

-30 If we take the weight of an average housefly (12mg) as the average weight of an animal preyed on by spiders, and divide this into the lower estimate of 400 million tons of animals killed each year we get a figure of 332 billion.
-That’s 332 billion animals killed by spiders every year.
+30 If we take the weight of an average housefly (12mg) as the average weight of an animal preyed on by spiders, and divide this into the lower estimate of 400 million tons of animals killed each year we get a staggering figure of 33.2 quadrillion animals killed by spiders every year.

 33 Jędrzejewski, W.; Robinson, H. S.; Abarca, M.; Zeller, K. A.; Velasquez, G.; Paemelaere, E. A. D.; Goldberg, J. F.; Payan, E.; Hoogesteijn, R.; Boede, E. O.; Schmidt, K.; Lampo, M.; Viloria, Á. L.; Carreño, R.; Robinson, N.; Lukacs, P. M.; Nowak, J. J.; Salom-Pérez, R.; Castañeda, F.; Boron, V. & Quigley, H. (2018) “Estimating large carnivore populations at global scale based on spatial predictions of density and distribution – Application to the jaguar (Panthera onca)”, PLOS ONE, 13 (3) [accessed on 14 November 2019].